l8518/efars/README.md

 ### Configuration of EFARS
 You can configure this framework implementation by using enviroment variables or a .env file in the root folder.
 The following variables exist and can be used:
 - `COMPOSE_FILE` : Allows you to choose which compose file should be used for running the evaluation.
-- `DOCKER_SOCK` : Defines the connection to docker daemon, which is required by the Python docker SDK
+- `DOCKER_SOCK` : Defines the connection to docker daemon, which is required by the Python docker SDK.
+Default are set as follows:
     - Linux/macOS: `DOCKER_SOCK=unix://var/run/docker.sock`
     - Windows: `DOCKER_SOCK=npipe:////./pipe/docker_engine`